-The significance of the HML carry factor over the previously significant intermediary capital shocks provides new information about the interaction between the two.
-In my baseline specifications, I find that intermediary capital shocks serve as the most relevant risk factor in the pricing of both the carry trade and the wider cross-section of exchange rate returns.
-The fact that the inclusion of the HML carry factor removes this significance, and that it takes the place of the intermediary capital risk factor at an even higher level of significance suggests that intermediary capital risk is embedded within the HML carry factor.
+The significance of the HML carry factor over the previously significant intermediary capital shocks provides new information about the interaction between these two risk factors.
+In my baseline specifications I find that intermediary capital shocks serve as the most relevant risk factor in the pricing of both the carry trade and the wider cross-section of exchange rate returns.
+The fact that the inclusion of the HML carry factor removes this significance and that it takes the place of the intermediary capital risk factor at an even higher level of significance suggests that intermediary capital risk is embedded within the HML carry factor.
 The HML carry factor appears to contain a broader array of global shocks as evident by its more dominant role in pricing the risks located within the cross-sections of exchange rate returns and intermediary capital shocks merely serve as one economic source of risk contained within it.

 Columns (2)-(3) and (7)-(8) of Table 7 compare intermediary capital to the dollar and global dollar factors for the carry trade and joint cross-sections respectively.
 In both cases, we find the robust significance of the price of intermediary capital risk for the carry and full cross-sections as before at 5.6% and between 3.1% and 3.5% respectively, further supporting the role of intermediary capital as a fundamental economic source of risk.
-The dollar factor itself fails to serve as significant
+The dollar factor itself fails to serve as significant risk factor, but the global dollar factor enters in as a priced risk factor at 8.8% per annum for the joint cross-section.